-After the trial, Longet and her newfound boyfriend — her defense attorney, Ron Austin — vacationed in Mexico.
-Longet served most of her 30-day sentence in prison on weekends, while the Sabich family filed a $780,000 civil suit against her.
+After the trial, Claudine Longet and her newfound boyfriend — her defense attorney, Ron Austin — vacationed in Mexico.
+Longet served most of her 30-day sentence in prison on weekends, while the family of Spider Sabich filed a $780,000 civil suit against her.

 This was settled out of court and contained a confidentiality clause that prevented her from writing or speaking about the incident forever.
 She had allegedly already been drafting a book on the incident.

 “It’s a shame,” said Steve Sabich, Spider’s brother, “because Spider accomplished so much in his life.
 Claudine accomplished only two things: marrying Andy Williams and getting away with murder.”

 Others came forward in later years to state their disbelief in Longet’s innocence.
 Sabich’s ex-girlfriend said that he took her to dinner shortly before the accident and “told me he could not get rid of Claudine and that she was throwing tantrums.”